Oxford is committed to diversity, equity and inclusion in our organization and the community.

 This means that your best bet in relocating to downtown is through filling a current vacancy, or waiting until a space becomes available.
 The right commercial brokerage partner will be able to help you navigate downtown vacancies.
 Click here to contact Oxford Commercial.

 Anyone who has visited downtown Ann Arbor knows that parking is a popular topic of discussion.
 As with any downtown environment, parking is held at a premium and will likely be an additional expense for your business to consider.
 Current daily rates are $1.20/ hour and $1.60/ hour for structured and street parking respectively.
 When it comes to providing parking for your employees, monthly structure passes may be your best bet, with passes ranging from $150-$165/ month at downtown’s structured lots.
-A breakdown of costs for Republic Parking’s lots can be found here.

-If there is anything downtown Ann Arbor is known for, it isn’t easy-on, easy-off freeway access.
+If there is anything move to downtown Ann Arbor is known for, it isn’t easy-on, easy-off freeway access.
 While M-14 East can be accessed via Main Street, both the on/off ramps and the freeway itself can become easily congested during peak traffic hours.
 Although when compared to the downtown’s of other, larger cities, Ann Arbor’s traffic could be considered easy, however, some of your employees may become annoyed with the added time to their commutes.

 The south side of Ann Arbor simply has more office space than that of downtown.
 And with buildings that are both newer and larger, build-outs and custom office solutions can be more easily accomplished, especially with the right real estate partner.
 Click here to contact Oxford Design/ Build.